-For even more great chicken recipes, you can also check out my roundup of the best healthy diabetic chicken recipes.
+For even more great chicken recipes, you can also check out my roundup of the best healthy diabetic chicken recipes!
 Or you can learn how to cook the perfect juicy chicken breast every time in our guide on how to bake chicken breast in the oven.

-When you’ve tried this Tuscan Style Rosemary Chicken, please don’t forget to let me know how you liked it and rate the recipe in the comments below!
+When you’ve tried this recipe, please don’t forget to let me know how you liked it and rate the recipe in the comments below!

 Rosemary Chicken (Tuscan Style)

-- 3 tbsp. butter
+- 3 tablespoon butter

-- 1½ tbsp. olive oil
+- 1½ tablespoon olive oil

 - 3 cloves garlic